Early Childhood Beginnings: Birth to 3 years

 Specifically designed for parents and caregivers of infants and toddlers.
 Especially useful is the Activity Planner which offers fun, developmentally appropriate activities that build young children’s skills and promotes different kinds of learning for specific age ranges.

-Howard County Library (HCL)
+Howard County Library (HCLS)

 Includes books, developmental toys, CDs, DVDs, and audiobooks for children, as well as books and other resources for parents and caregivers.
-HCL offers an array of classes for preschoolers that teach creative expression, social skills, listening comprehension, and the foundations of reading through letter and number recognition and vocabulary building.
+HCLS offers an array of classes for preschoolers that teach creative expression, social skills, listening comprehension, and the foundations of reading through letter and number recognition and vocabulary building.
 Catalog and complete listing of classes are available online.